tarneaux/.f/README.md

 ## Installing

+> :warning: These configurations are made to work well with my own keyboard layout.
+For example, when using the awesomewm configurations, you may need to change some keys.
+You can find my keyboard layout [in monkeyboard.pdf](monkeyboard.pdf).

-### With the install script (fast but not recommended):
+### With the install script (fast, on a new arch install):
 ```bash
 curl -o /tmp/install.sh https://raw.githubusercontent.com/tarneaux/.f/master/install.sh
 bash /tmp/install.sh <username to create>
 ```

-> :warning: These configurations are made to work well with my own keyboard layout.
-For example, when using the awesomewm configurations, you may need to change some keys.
-You can find my keyboard layout [in monkeyboard.pdf](monkeyboard.pdf).

 ### Manually
 - On a fresh arch install, run these commands: